 We rather like the range of templates available on Weebly, which look modern and stylish, so it's well-worth a browse.

-There's a free version of Jimdo available, with professional templates, contact forms, file downloads, built-in social media tools and more, but you'll have .jimdo.com at the end of your URL and you might see ads here and there too.
+There's a free version of Jimdo available, with pre-made templates, contact forms, file downloads, built-in social media tools and more, but you'll have .jimdo.com at the end of your website address (e.g. techadvisor.jimdo.com) and you only get 5 pages.

-There is a nice mix of modern-looking templates, all simple and clean, and you can change the template at any time if you change your mind.
+There's a nice mix of modern-looking templates, all simple and clean, and you can change the template at any time if you change your mind.
 Being based in Germany, Jimdo is a reasonable option if you don't want your website to be in English only, and it's possible to build a multilingual site.

 GoDaddy Website Builder

-We're not the biggest fan of the range of templates offered by GoDaddy - many of them seem rather outdated - but they are quite well tailored to business sectors so it's worth a look.
+We're not the biggest fan of the range of templates offered by GoDaddy but they are quite well tailored to business sectors so it's worth a look.
 The problem is that there's a limited amount you can do to change the look of the template.

 1&1 Ionos also has a website builder that requires no previous experience of web design.
 The Business package is only £1 / $1 per month (for six months, then it's £15 / $20 per month) and comes with a domain and email address plus hundreds of mobile-optimised design templates.